Wine, enjoyed in moderation, is a healthy food which enriches life.

 Craggy Range has one of the best restaurants in the area.

-We will then return to the hotel.
+After lunch we return to the hotel.
 The balance of the afternoon can be filled with a visit to the Ocean Spa or maybe visiting the shops in the town or strolling along the shoreline of Hawkes Bay.

 The evening will be free for visiting Napier with its amazing collection of art deco buildings or wandering by the sea along Marine Parade, and dining at one of the many quayside restaurants.
 (B,L)

-Day 5: Thursday - Hawkes Bay
+Day 3: Sunday - Hawkes Bay

 The Pask winery is renowned for its red wines from syrah, merlot and cabernet sauvignon.